Frequently Asked Questions

 Sales Tax Nexus

 If you have a physical presence in a state (e.g., store, employee, inventory), you have physical nexus.
-Typically, if you exceed $100,000 in sales or 200 individual orders over a year in a state, you may have met the state’s economic nexus threshold, but state thresholds vary.
+Typically, if you exceed $100,000 in sales or 200 individual orders over a year in a state, you may have met the state’s economic nexus threshold.
+State thresholds may vary.

-However, other states, like Kentucky provide sellers with 60 days after crossing its sales or transaction economic nexus threshold.
+However, other states, like Kentucky, provide sellers 60 days after crossing their sales or transaction economic nexus threshold.

-If you have achieved physical or economic nexus within a state, then yes, you are liable to file & remit sales tax in that state.
-Check out our US Sales Tax Guide for Non-US Based Retailers for more information.
+If you have achieved physical or economic nexus within a state, then yes, you are liable to file and remit sales tax in that state.
+Our US Sales Tax Guide for Non-US-Based Retailers has more information.

-It is important to note that state tax laws are different from federal income tax laws.
-Stay proactive by contacting us for a free nexus assessment to mitigate any exposure.
+It is important to note that state tax laws differ from federal income tax laws.
+To mitigate any exposure, stay proactive by contacting us for a free nexus assessment.